Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. The fourth script: to list files in long format
 	- ls -l: this is used in listing content in a directory in a long list format

+5. The fifth script: to list hidden files
+	- ls -la: this is used to list hidden files with the . in a long list format